BorgwardtLab/GraphKernels/README.md

 # Installing the requirements

 Note that graphkernels is a Python library relying on C++ source code.
-The wrapper is built upon an extension  which need to be installed in order for the package to work.
+The wrapper is built upon an extension  which need to be installed in order for the package to work (automatically handled).
 If you experience problems with the installation above, you might be missing one or more of the dependencies tools, which need to be pre-installed in your environment.

 - a C++ compiler (e.g. gcc, http://gcc.gnu.org/install/, XCode)
 - eigen3 (http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)